ChristienGuy/universal-converter/README.md

 A small and simple API to compare the total volume of two objects and convert between them.

-e.g How many bumblebee's is 1 Olympic Swimming Pool? (~840 million)
+e.g How many bees is 1 Olympic Swimming Pool? (~840 million)

 ## Development